vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

         - Remove from the index manually instead of waiting for auto indexing.
-        The removed vectors are still exist in the NGT graph index before the SaveIndex (or CreateAndSaveIndex) API is called.
+        The removed vectors still exist in the NGT graph index before the SaveIndex (or CreateAndSaveIndex) API is called.
         If you run the below code, the indexes will be removed completely from the Vald Agent NGT graph and the Backup file.
             <details><summary>example code</summary><br>